top of page

 Second, Salas wants people to remember “Helen’s talent, her gifts, and her drive as a writer in her own right and the obstacles she faced.”
 As stated earlier, the time in which Helen lived was not friendly to women whose spirits resisted the norms thrust upon them.
 In her own way, Helen broke through barriers that would have defeated a less determined woman.
 And third, Salas wants people to see Helen as a family woman.
 “Her children and grandchildren were very important to her…Many, many women have parallel challenges in their life—managing work, career, and self.
 There was, and there still is, a different experience for women in these elements as there is for men.”

 I couldn’t agree more.
 My deepest thanks to Jo Salas for her interview.
-Her book pays great tribute to her mother-in-law, a woman who left her indelible mark in history for all to see.
+Her book pays great tribute to her grandmother-in-law, a woman who left her indelible mark in history for all to see.

 For more about Helen Lowe-Porter or Jo Salas, check out the articles below.
 Meanwhile, listening to Lost Ladies of Lit, my to-be-read list grows…